 - Vegetables: cherry tomatoes, carrots, cucumbers, bell peppers

-- Fruit: grapes, apples, pears, strawberries, prunes, dried apricots, raisins, fig jam, blueberry jam or this easy homemade peach jam (the jams pair very well with blue cheese and goat cheese)
+- Fruit: grapes, apples, pears, strawberries, prunes, dried apricots, raisins, fig jam, blueberry jam or this easy homemade peach jam (no pectin, less sugar).
+All jams pair very well with blue cheese and goat cheese.

 Tip: Soak the sliced apples and pears in a bowl with water and lemon juice to prevent them from browning too quickly.